carodak/LovelyAgents/README.md

 ![alt text](https://github.com/carodak/LovelyAgents/blob/master/game.png)

 Note: As I wanted to get back into good programming habits, I refactored the agents code (GameAgent, Traveller, Wanderer SocialAgent) to have inheritance, polymorphism and to split the code into smaller methods.
-However, there would still be some work to do on this side, adding encapsulation, assertions, following the MVC model, doing unit tests...
+However, there would still be some work to do on this side, like having a better encapsulation, add assertions, follow the MVC model, do unit tests...
 I would apply these good habits to my new projects.